Maksimka101/combine/README.md

 #### Create

-`CombineIsolate` is just a representation of `Isolate` so when you create a CombineIsolate Isolate will be created under the hood except web platform.
+`CombineIsolate` is just a representation of `Isolate` so when you create a CombineIsolate, an Isolate will be created under the hood.
+On the web, however, everything will be executed on the main isolate.

 To create a new CombineIsolate you just need to call `Combine().spawn(entryPointFunction)`.
 `entryPointFunction` is a function which will be called in Isolate.